niilante/FFCK/docs/FAQ.md

 - Real time checking of downloads (i.e., cloud-delivered "protection") is turned off
 - All report and data sharing URLs are changed and all possible data sharing services are disabled
 - Do Not Track (DnT) is turned off due to fingerprint reasons, it also not makes sense to enable it cause this is handled by each page and totally an optional feature
-- Crash reports & Health Report are disabled
+- Crash reports are disabled
+- All Heartbeat(s) are disabled